 - 1. TIME AND PLACE OF OPENING BIDS.
 Electronic bids are to be submitted to the electronic bidding system (iCX-Integrated Contractors Exchange).
 All bids must be submitted to the iCX system prior to 10:00 a.m.
-June 15, 2018 at which time the bids will be publicly opened from the iCX SecureVault. - 2.
+September 21, 2018 prevailing time at which time the bids will be publicly opened from the iCX SecureVault. - 2.
 DESCRIPTION OF WORK.
 The proposed improvement is identified and advertised for bids in the Invitation for Bids as: